tang-lhnicholas/us-bond-yield-dashboard/README.md

 To run the program, execute `main_app.py`:<br/>
 ```
 # To run the script
-python main_app.py
+python main_.py
 ```
 Note that it will take around 10 seconds for the first run of each day as it needs time to access the latest daily data online.
-The app should launch quicker after the first run.
+The dashboard should launch quicker after the first run.
 <br/>

 ## 💡 Demo